braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/operators.md

 # Operators

-liquid supports many [operators][25] that can be used in your conditional statements.
+Liquid supports many [operators][25] that can be used in your conditional statements.

 |   Syntax| Operator Description|
 |---------|-----------|